Illinois Central College: Campuses

 The East Peoria Campus is home to the Performing Arts Center, the David R. Leitch Career and Counseling Center, the Lee Morgan School of Industrial Technology, the Caterpillar Dealer Service Technology Program, and the General Motors Automotive Service Educational program.
 Illinois Central College's web curriculum is recognized by as a WOW Professional Academy.

 The former Downtown Campus was formally closed prior to the 2018–19 academic year.

-Illinois Central College has libraries at fourteen locations: the Thomas K. Thomas Building in downtown Peoria; in Cedar Hall at the North Campus; and in the Edwards Library and Administration Building in East Peoria Illinois (located near the health center, Cafe Breve, and the commons).
-The library faculty at the East Peoria campus run an associate degree program for future library technical assistants.
-This program has an agreement with the University of Maine at Augusta that makes it possible to quickly complete both the two-year degree and an online baccalaureate degree for those wishing to get a senior posting or go on to graduate school.
+Illinois Central College has libraries at two locations: one at the East Peoria Campus, in the Edwards Library and Administration Building, and the other at the Peoria Campus, in the Student Center, known as the Banwart Library.
 ICC has agreements with the OSF and Methodist Colleges of Nursing and with Illinois State University's Mennonite College of Nursing where students can earn an associate and then a bachelor's in nursing; it also has an LPN-RN program, an LPN program, a medical technician program, and a CNA program.
 ICC's culinary school at the North Campus has an Exemplary status accreditation with the American Culinary Federation Education Foundation's Accrediting Commission (ACFEFAC).